Regular Expressions

 Unfortunately, getDate will also happily extract a date from the string "100-1-30000".
 A match may happen anywhere in the string, so in this case, it’ll just start at the second character and end at the second-to-last character.

-There is also a \b marker, which matches “word boundaries”, positions that have a word character one side, and a non-word character on the other.
-Unfortunately, these use the same simplistic concept of word characters as \w, and are therefore not very reliable.
+There is also a \b marker that matches word boundaries, positions that have a word character on one side, and a nonword character on the other.
+Unfortunately, these use the same simplistic concept of word characters as \w and are therefore not very reliable.

-Note that these markers don’t match any actual characters.
-They just enforces that a given condition holds at the place where they appears in the pattern.
+Note that these boundary markers don’t match any actual characters.
+They just enforce that a given condition holds at the place where it appears in the pattern.

 console.log(/a(?=e)/.exec("braeburn"));